Chart Color Schemes

 Population

-Population growth drivers in Reservoir are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Reservoir are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Reservoir (Vic.) is around 54,970, reflecting an increase of 3,874 people since the 2021 Census.
-This growth represents a 7.6% rise from the previous population count of 51,096.
-The estimated resident population of 54,440, as calculated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 956 validated new addresses since the Census date, indicates a density ratio of 2,888 persons per square kilometer.
-This places Reservoir in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 7.6% since the census is within 1.3 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 86.0% of overall population gains during recent periods, driving primary growth in the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Reservoir (Vic.) statistical area (Lv2) had an estimated population of around 55,592 as of Nov 2025.
+This reflected an increase of 4,496 people (8.8%) since the 2021 Census, which reported a population of 51,096 people.
+The change was inferred from the resident population of 54,439 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 956 validated new addresses since the Census date.
+This level of population equated to a density ratio of 2,921 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Reservoir (Vic.)
+(SA2)'s 8.8% growth since census positioned it within 0.9 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, exceptional growth is predicted for Reservoir over the period, with an expected increase of 23,898 persons to 2041, reflecting a total increase of 42.5% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations were also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of Australian statistical areas, was predicted over the period with the Reservoir (Vic.)
+(SA2) expected to increase by 23,900 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 40.9% in total over the 17 years.

 Frequently Asked Questions - Population